White House Faces Clamor to Explain Russia Contacts After Flynn’s Departure

 “General Flynn’s resignation does not obviate the need for a broad investigation into Russia’s interference into the 2016 election and this administration’s opaque relationship with the Kremlin,” said Sen. Ben Cardin (D-Md.), the ranking Democrat on the Senate Foreign Relations Committee.

 “I have significant questions about what President Trump knew about Mr. Flynn’s communications with Russia and when he knew it.
-I also have questions about the Trump campaign’s communication with Russian officials throughout last year’s election period,” Cardin in a statement.
+I also have questions about the Trump campaign’s communication with Russian officials throughout last year’s election period,” Cardin said in a statement.

 The Justice Department was so concerned about Flynn’s misleading accounts of his conversations with the Russian envoy that it warned the White House the retired general could be vulnerable to blackmail from Moscow.
 President Trump learned of the Justice Department’s concerns on Jan.
 26. But Vice President Mike Pence was kept in the dark about the issue until Feb.
 9, NBC News reported, illustrating the workings of an often dysfunctional White House.